Students’ Bill of Rights

 1. Make a report to local law enforcement and/or state police;

-assault treated seriously;
+stalking, and sexual assault treated seriously;

 3. Make a decision about whether or not to disclose a crime or violation and

-free from pressure from the institution;
+from pressure from by the College;

 4. Participate in a process that is fair, impartial, and provides adequate notice